Most first-time swimming pool owners don’t put much thought into its depth.

 The biggest challenge with building a pool that adults and kids use is determining an ideal depth.
 After all, you can’t make the pool deeper every year as your little one grows.
 And the area should be safe and easy to monitor.

-Another advantage of this structure is that you can do away with the pool steps, as the wading pool will help you get in and out.
+Another advantage of this structure is that you can eliminate the pool steps, as the wading pool makes it easier to get in and out.

 4. Budget

-Deeper pools are generally more expensive to build and maintain because they need more materials and water.
-All these can cost you quite a lot upfront and in the long run.
-And this is something you may want to avoid, especially if you aren’t building the pool to train for water sports like diving.
+Deeper pools are generally more expensive to build and maintain because they require more materials and water.
+This can cost you quite a lot upfront and in the long run.
+You may want to avoid this, especially if you aren’t building the pool to train for water sports like diving.

-Don’t get us wrong- we aren’t discouraging you from adding features that may enhance the look and utility of the pool.
+Don’t get us wrong—we aren’t discouraging you from adding features that may enhance the pool’s look and utility.
 But if you have budget constraints, it may be better to get the basics right!

 Types Of Pool Bottoms

-The bottom of your pool can also influence the depth of the pool, meaning some depths may be suitable for only a specific type of bottom.
+The bottom of your pool can also influence its depth, meaning some depths may be suitable for only a specific type of bottom.
 In this regard, you can choose between the following pool bottom shapes:

 1. Flat